-Love And Hip-Hop Recap: Joe Budden And Safaree Argue About Erica Mena During Costa Rica Trip
+‘Love And Hip-Hop’ Recap: Joe Budden And Safaree Argue About Erica Mena During Costa Rica Trip

 Monday’s episode of Love & Hip-Hop: New York involved a screaming match between friends Joe Budden and Safaree.

-The rift began during a group trip to Costa Rica where Joe attended with his girlfriend, Cyn Santana, along with Yandy Smith, Kimbella Vanderhee and Juju Casteneda.
+The rift began during a group trip to Costa Rica where Joe attended with his girlfriend, Cyn Santana, along with Yandy Smith, Kimbella Vanderhee, and Juju Casteneda.
 Everything was going well for the group when tensions began to rise between Budden and Safaree.

 It’s revealed during the show that before the trip, Safaree asked Budden if he could bring his new girlfriend Erica Mena.
 Before joining the cast of Love & Hip-Hop: Atlanta in 2018, Mena got her start on the New York show, where she was in a relationship with Santana.
 The two dated from 2014-2015 and split after a brawl that was shown on LHHNY‘s fourth season.
 According to VH1, the “Pump It Up” rapper felt Safaree’s request was disrespectful to his and Santana’s relationship, referring to Mena as, “Cyn’s light work.”